drewan1984/intouch_insight/readme.md

 10. Open Visual Studio 2013 Community Edition as Administrator.
 Right-Click Visual Studio shortcut and select "Run as Administrator".
 11. From Visual Studio select "FILE -> OPEN -> Project/Solution" and locate the recently downloaded source files you download from GitHub.
 Once located select: **MedalService.sln**
 12. Once the solution has opened in Visual Studio,  right-click the solution node "Solution 'MedalService'" from the Solution Explorer and select "Enable Nuget Package Restore."
 13. Build the solution.
-While building the nuget package dependecies should automatically be downloaded and referenced by the projects needing them.
+While building the nuget package dependencies should automatically be downloaded and referenced by the projects needing them.

 ### Application Start Up